 Microgrids spread across the developing world

-A microgrid is ideal to provide power in hard to reach locations.
+Microgrids are ideal to provide power in hard to reach locations.
 Telecom towers can also get consistent power with the use of a microgrid.
 A microgrid is perfect for off-grid third world applications.
-Microgrids are much more consumer-friendly, efficient, flexible, and affordable, than constructing a power plant for a remote village.
+Decentralized energy systems are much more consumer-friendly, efficient, flexible, and affordable than constructing a power plant for a remote village.

-Society is ready for microgrids.
-Both developed and developing countries can benefit from microgrids; especially as renewable energy resources become increasingly widely available, lower cost, and more efficient.
+Both developed and developing countries can benefit from microgrids.
+This is especially true as renewable energy resources become increasingly accessible, lower cost, and more efficient.
 Utility providers and municipalities are becoming less reluctant to support microgrids.
 Some see it as a practical way to provide resiliency of energy, i.e. back-up power, during natural disasters.
-Others like the fact that decentralized, often renewable, energy, is less expensive, cleaner, and more efficient.
-Small utilities also welcome the decentralizing of the power grid because it removes the monopoly of a single provider.
-Private investment globally (including a substantial amount from major global gas companies) outpaces public investment for microgrids.
-The key to the future success of the global microgrid market lies in maximizing both public and private investment in this low carbon, highly efficient, energy technology.

 Please also see: